 Those of you who have been on mission trips…YOU have permission to shake your heads and judge me.
 The rest of you…are silently agreeing but you’re too big of wimps to admit you think the same thing.

+My goal is to demystify the Mission Trip experience for those of us wimps who have a lot of misconceptions about what they really involve.
 In Matthew 19:19, Jesus calls for us to love our neighbors.
 We’re global.
 Your “neighbor” is no longer Sally down the street.
 It’s Joe across the country, or Mei Ling across the ocean.

 p.s. if you have been on a mission trip and would like to share your experience, please drop me a line.